2/13/2025

 speaker

-Thank you so much, Einar, and good day, everyone, and welcome to Cameroon's full year and fourth quarter earnings call.
+Thank you so much, Einar, and good day, everyone, and welcome to Camuri's full year and fourth quarter earnings call.
 Before starting, please note our forward-looking statements.
-So we will begin the presentation today with a short business highlights, then review the financial performance, followed by commercial and R&D updates, and of course then Q&A. As previously I'm joined in the call by John Garay, CFO and Richard Jameson, Chief Commercial Officer.
-Cameroon's had a rewarding 2024 with good performances across the business.
+So we will begin the presentation today with the short business highlights, then review the financial performance, followed by commercial and R&D updates.
+And of course, then Q&A. As previously, I'm joined in the call by John Garay, CFO and Richard Jameson, Chief Commercial Officer.
+Camerus had a rewarding 2024 with good performances across the business.
 This resulted in high growth and profitability alongside advances of key pipeline programs.
-In parallel, we continued the geographic expansion with the establishment of Cameroon's Inc. in the US.
-Importantly, we remain on track to deliver our five-year vision of five-fold revenue growth from 2022 and an approximate 50% operating margin in 2027.
+In parallel, we continued the geographic expansion with the establishment of Camerus Inc. in the U.S., Importantly, we remain on track to deliver our five-year vision of five-fold revenue growth from 2022 and an approximate 50% operating margin in 2027.
 As a reflection of the solid performance during the year, we delivered continued strong operating revenue growth, as well as you can see on the right-hand side here, sustainable high profitability.
-Our fourth quarter results exceeded previous estimates with Buvidal growing at double digit rate in own territories and Bricsaari finishing the first full year with strong fourth quarter.
-Additionally, we established a fully operational US commercial organization as prepared for the launch of Oak Lace in Akromegale.
-On the development side, regulatory reviews of continued in the US and the EU with a temporary setback in the US in the form of a complete response letter from the FDA relating to an inspection of a third-party manufacturing facility.
+Our fourth quarter results exceeded previous estimates with Bovidal growing at double digit rate in owned territories and Brixari finishing the first full year with strong fourth quarter.
+Additionally, we established a fully operational U.S. commercial organization as prepared for the launch of Oaklace in Acromegaly.
+On the development side, regulatory reviews of CHEM 2029 continued in the US and the EU, with a temporary setback in the US in the form of a complete response letter from the FDA relating to an inspection of a third-party manufacturing facility.
 I will come back to this later in the presentation.
-In parallel with the regulatory reviews, our clinical studies, Sorrento and Positano, continued to advance.
-Before the year, we initiated a new clinical study of our once monthly GLP-1 product.
+In parallel with the regulatory reviews, our clinical studies Sorrento and Positano continue to advance And before the new year, we initiated a new clinical study of our once monthly semaglutide GLP-1 product.
 On the corporate side, we delivered solid financial performance, positioning the company for further expansion and growth in 2025.
-With this short introduction, I will leave the word over to John for a financial update.
+And with this short introduction, I'll leave the word over to John for a financial update.

 speaker